eraybasar/pesdk-docs/_guides/ios/v7/features/camera.md

 }
 ```

-To see an example implementation take a look at the {% include guides/ios/demo-repository.md %} and to see our camera in action, check out our {% include guides/ios/example-app.md %}.
+To have a look at an example implementation please refer to {% include guides/ios/demo-repository.md %} and to see our camera in action, check out our {% include guides/ios/example-app.md %}.

 ## Live filter preview